nickpending/nickpending.github.io/_posts/2024-10-31-announcing-censyspy.md

 ## What's it actually do?

-censyspy pulls FQDNs from two Censys data sources:
+censyspy leverages Censys's comprehensive dataset to discover FQDNs in two ways:

-1. DNS Records: Grabs FQDNs from forward/reverse DNS lookups
+1. DNS Records: Finding FQDNs through both forward and reverse DNS lookups
-2. SSL/TLS Certificates: Extracts additional FQDNs from certificate SANs
+2. SSL/TLS Certificates: Identifying additional FQDNs from certificate Subject Alternative Names (SANs)

+The tool can combine these data sources to provide a more complete picture of your targets.

 ## Use